e2b-dev/e2b-cookbook/guides/ai-github-developer-py/guide/README.md

                         },
                         "body": {
                             "type": "string",
-                            "description": "The description or body of the pull request", },
+                            "description": "The description of the pull request", },
                     },
+                    "required": ["title", "body"],
                 },
             },
         },